ghc-proposals/proposals/proposals/0000-likelyhood-annotations.rst

 .. trac-ticket:: _.
 .. implemented:: _.
 .. highlight:: haskell
-.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/0>`_.
+.. header:: This proposal is `discussed at this pull request <https://github.com/ghc-proposals/ghc-proposals/pull/182>`_.
-            **After creating the pull request, edit this file again, update the number in the link, and delete this bold sentence.**
 .. sectnum::
 .. contents::

-Here you should write a short abstract motivating and briefly summarizing the proposed change.
+A lot of performance can be gained by optimizing for hot code paths.
+However GHC currently does not allow users to actually give hints about which code paths are hot code paths.

+This proposal changes this.

 Motivation
 ------------

-Programmers often know a good deal more about program behaviour than we can currently communicate to the compiler, leading to missed optimization opportunities.
+Programmers often know a good deal more about program behaviour than we can currently communicate to the compiler.
+This leads to missed optimization opportunities.

-Consider types like

- - ``data List a = Nil | Cons a (List a)``

- - ``data Either a b = Left a | Right b``
+Consider types like ``data Either a b = Left a | Right b``

-We usually want to optimize for the common case.
-Lists are usually not empty.
 Left is often used to represent an exceptional case.
 Making Right the common case.

+Based on this information and given code like ``either f g x`` we might want to inline g but not f for example.

+The same logic applies to many other cases.
+For example Lists are rarely empty.

 A programmer has this information but no way to communicate this to the compiler.

-Communicating this kind of information can inform optimization passes to produce faster code.
+Communicating this kind of information can allow optimization passes to produce faster code.
 In particular potential gains include:
  * Avoid inlining into unlikely case alternatives.
  * Produce better code layout.